MadhavMenon10/GPU-Visualiser/README.md

+[This README was written by a human]
 # GPU-Visualiser

 A tool to visualise GPU architectures.
-Pan and zoom around a die floorplan, click on any block — a streaming multiprocessor, a cache slice, a memory controller, an interconnect link — and read a plain-English explanation of what it does, where it sits in the pipeline, and how you program it.
-The goal is for people to come away understanding the parts of a GPU, not just seeing how they are laid out.

 Every floorplan is built from the vendor's own published architecture.
 Units shown as hatched blocks are *fused off*: permanently disabled at the factory by blowing tiny on-chip fuses, so a die with a manufacturing defect in that region can still be sold rather than scrapped.
 This is why a shipping part often has fewer active cores than the full die.
+This is also covered within the tool.

 ## Screenshots